Epic Games wins partial victory in Australian court against Google and Apple

 But the judge rejected some of Epic’s claim including that Google and Apple engaged in unconscionable conduct as defined by Australian law.

-Sweeney is also challenging Google and Apple dominance in the app markets through the courts in the United States and Britain.
+Sweeney is also challenging Google and Apple's dominance in the app markets through the courts in the United States and Britain.

 The litigation began in August 2020 when Apple’s App Store and Google’s Play Store expelled Fortnite because Epic installed a direct payment feature in the extraordinarily popular game.